-Before using “HF-START Web Tool”, please check your browser setting to enable Javascript and
+Before using the "HF-START Web Tool," please check your browser settings to enable Javascript and

-Our website support the following web browsers.
-MacOS Safari, Microsoft Edge, Mozilla Firefox, Google
+Our website supports the following web browsers: MacOS Safari, Microsoft Edge, Mozilla Firefox, and Google Chrome.

-In this web tool for HF radio propagation, user can input parameter by themselves and check the results
+In this web tool for HF radio propagation, users can input parameters by themselves and check the results on the bases of their inputs.

 Please input/select parameters for the simulation.

-When the calculation is done, the result window will automatically pop up.
+After the calculation is completed, the result window will automatically pop up.

-*If popup window is restricted, please change the setting to allow popup.
+*If the pop-up window is restricted, please change the setting to allow pop-up.

-“Side view” and “Top view” images can be opened in larger size by clicking these images.
+"Side view" and "Top view" images can be enlarged by clicking on these images.

 "Propagation information" can be scrolled.

-There are 3 options: “GNSS tomography” or “GAIA model” or “IRI model”.
+There are three options: "GNSS tomography," "GAIA model," and "IRI model".

-You can set date and time (UTC) for calculation.
+You can set the date and time (UTC) for calculation.

 the "Latest" button to make sure that it is the most recent time for calculation.
 Date and time can be inputted